thephpleague/url/4.0/components/host.md

 <p class="message-warning">Trying to prepend to or with an IP Host will throw an <code>InvalidArgumentException</code></p>

 To prepend labels to the current host you need to use the `Host::prepend` method.
-This method accept a single `$data` argument which represents the data to be prepended.
-This data can be a string, an object which implements the `__toString` method or another `Host` object:
+This method accept a single argument which represents the data to be prepended.
+This data can be:

+- another `Host` object;
+- an object which implements the `__toString` method;
+- a string;

 ~~~php
 use League\Uri\Host;